hackclub/hackclub/workshops/nextjs_starter/README.md

 (Thinking ahead—instead of just using components one-at-a-time like this, imagine downloading a list of articles, then rendering this Article component for each one.
 Well, that’s how news websites work!)

 JSX tip: when you’re passing a string (text) value to a prop, you can use quotes, just like in HTML, but if you’re passing JavaScript, you use curly braces.
-If articles had multiple authors, we’d pass an array:
+If our article had multiple authors, we’d pass an array:

 ```js
 <Article title="Hello Hack Club!" author={['@lachlanjc', '@zachlatta']} />